JeffreyKwakuOsafo/AWS3TierArch/AppTier-deployment.md

 If it says “online,” you’re good.

-If it says “errored,” it usually means your dbConfig.js wasn’t loaded correctly.
+If it says “errored,” it usually means your dbConfig.js wasn’t downloaded unto your apptier instance.
-Fix the config, then restart with pm2 start index.js and pm2 list.
+Download the config, then restart with pm2 start index.js and pm2 list.

 Keep the App Running After Reboot 🔄
 Run: